Health Care

 DINZ warns about the risks of unnecessary supplementation and care to avoid overdosing, especially in the young.
 Crucial to this is working with your veterinarian to understand the copper levels in your stock at these key times, and to test at the critical periods in different stock types both before and after supplementation to ensure you are getting optimal benefit.

-Timing – will depend on your farm management but utilising samples at the deer slaughter plant is an efficient method; but you must consider whether the timing means the levels would likely be high or low on your property at that time of year.
-Liver sampling hinds pre-mating in autumn will give a good indication of “high” levels, and blood samples from weaners at this time would be indicative too.
-Given that levels will likely be lowest from July to September this is a good time to gauge your “worst-case” situation.
+Timing will depends on your farm management but utilising samples at the deer slaughter plant is an efficient method; but you must consider whether the timing means the levels would likely be high or low on your property at that time of year.
+Liver sampling hinds pre-mating in autumn will give a good indication of "high" levels, and blood samples from weaners at this time would be indicative too.
+Given that levels will likely be lowest from July to September this is a good time to gauge your "worst-case" situation.

 Along with the test results you should discuss the form of supplementation and timing, and where copper is likely to impact on your production system.
-Copper crosses the placenta well and hinds pass high levels into the fawn in the final 2 months of pregnancy so supplementing the hinds pre-fawning [6-8 weeks] will ensure good protective levels in the fawns.
+Copper crosses the placenta well and hinds pass high levels into the fawn in the final 2 months of pregnancy so supplementing the hinds pre-fawning (6-8 weeks) will ensure good protective levels in the fawns.

 Vote for this content: 5 4 3 2 1